 - d) ★¥ Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e) Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda during the Public Interval. - f) The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 30 minutes unless directed by the chairman of the meeting. - g) Subject to standing order 3(f), a member of the public shall not speak for more than 2 minutes. - h) In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given. - i) A person shall raise his hand when requesting to speak. - j) A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - k) Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - I) ★¥ Subject to standing order 3(m), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
-To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - m) ★¥ A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - n) ★ The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - o) ★ Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if there is one).
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e) Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda, or with the approval of the Chair, any other matter of concern or interest, during the Public Interval. - f) The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 15 minutes unless directed by the Chair of the meeting. - g) Subject to standing order 3(f), a member of the public shall not speak for more than 2 minutes. - h) In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
+The Chair of the meeting may direct that a written or oral response be given. - i) A person shall raise his hand when requesting to speak. - i) A person who speaks at a meeting shall direct his comments to the Chair of the meeting. - k) Only one person is permitted to speak at a time.
+If more than one person wants to speak, the Chair of the meeting shall direct the order of speaking. - l) ★¥ Subject to standing order 3(m), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
+To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - m) ★¥ A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - n) ★ The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or o) ★ Email: clerk@woodchurch-pc.gov.uk Website: www.woodchurchhub.uk Woodchurch Parish Council Standing Orders 2023 required to be done by, to or before the Chair of the Council may in his/her absence be done by, to or before the Vice-Chair of the Council (if there is one).